mdeguzis/documents/packaging/ppa.md

 ## Regarding multi dist uploads

 If you are rebuilding the *same source* for another distribution in the same family (such as Ubuntu Xenial, then yakkety), make sure you build the subsequent dists using the `-S` flag, which would be `--debbuildopts -S` for pbuilder.
 If you are using a severice such as Launchpad, the upload will be rejected if you are using the same source to build a new distribution package.
+Remeber, you will need access to the original binary to pass the build and lintian tests.
+A good practice with pbuilder, is to use a hook for such things.

 Xenial build
 ```